-From 1997 through June 30, 2014, Ryanair launched service on more than 1,600 routes throughout Europe and also increased the frequency of service on a number of its principal routes.
-During that period, in addition to Dublin, Ryanair established 69 airports as bases of operations.
+From 1997 through June 30, 2015, Ryanair launched service on more than 1,600 routes throughout Europe and also increased the frequency of service on a number of its principal routes.
+During that period, in addition to Dublin, Ryanair established 72 airports as bases of operations.
 See "Item 4.
 Information on the Company-Route System, Scheduling and Fares" for a list of these bases.
-Ryanair has increased the number of booked passengers from approximately 4.9 million in the 1999 fiscal year to approximately 81.7 million in the 2014 fiscal year.
-Ryanair had a principal fleet of 297 Boeing 737-800 aircraft and 5 additional leased aircraft acquired on short term leases for the summer of 2014 to provide extra capacity, and now serves approximately 186 airports.
+Ryanair has increased the number of booked passengers from approximately 4.9 million in the 1999 fiscal year to approximately 90.6 million in the 2015 fiscal year.
+As of June 30, 2015, Ryanair had a principal fleet of over 315 Boeing 737-800 aircraft and six additional leased aircraft acquired on short term leases for the summer of 2015 to provide extra capacity, and now serves approximately 190 airports.

-Ryanair expects to have approximately 426 aircraft in its operating fleet by March 31, 2019.
-This is subject to lease handbacks and disposals over the period to March 31, 2019 meeting current expectations.
+Ryanair expects to have approximately 520 aircraft in its operating fleet by March 31, 2024.
+This is subject to lease handbacks and disposals over the period to March 31, 2024 meeting current expectations.
 See "-Liquidity and Capital Resources" and "Item 4.
 Information on the Company-Aircraft" for additional details.